bonitasoft/bonita-ui-designer/backend/README.md

     * 500 internal server error

 #### Create a custom widget
     POST /rest/widgets
+    with =>
     BODY json representation of the model of the widget

 * Response : created widget